nellmedina/nellmedina.github.io/_posts/2018-02-15-setup-graphql-spring-boot.markdown

 tags: [GraphQL, Spring Boot]
 ---

 The `REST` architecture is the most popular way to expose data through an `API`.
-But a better solution that REST can be GraphQL which was open-sourced by Facebook on 2015 and released as a specification.
-GraphQL is a query language that offers an alternative model to developing APIs using a strong type system to provide a detailed description of an API.
+But a better solution can be GraphQL which was open-sourced by Facebook on 2015 and released as a specification.
+GraphQL is a query language that offers an alternative model to developing APIs using a strong `type` system to provide a detailed description of an API.

-A sample GraphQL using Spring Boot is [here](https://github.com/nellmedina/graphql-spring-boot).
+A sample GraphQL project using Spring Boot is [here](https://github.com/nellmedina/graphql-spring-boot).

 #### Java support to GraphQL specification using Spring Boot.